 - a.
-Consenting to the acquisition of the Solid Waste Disposal Services Agreement from Choice Environmental Services, Inc. to Waste Services of Florida, Inc. who acquired all of the ownership interest in Choice.
-Service was started November 6, 2012. - b.
-On September 3, 2013, Progressive Waste Solution of FL, Inc. merged with Choice. - c.
-On September 6, 2013, Waste Service of Florida, Inc. changed its name to Progressive Waste Solution of Florida, Inc.
+Waste Services of Florida, Inc. acquired Choice on November 16, 2012. - b.
+Consenting to the acquisition of the Solid Waste Disposal Services Agreement from Choice Environmental Services, Inc. to Waste Services of Florida, Inc. who acquired all of the ownership interest in Choice as per letter dated December, 2012.
+Service was started November 16, 2012. - c.
+On September 3, 2013, Progressive Waste Solution of FL, Inc. merged with Choice. - d.
+A September 6, 2013, Waste Service of Florida, Inc. letter reported it changed its name to Progressive Waste Solution of Florida, Inc.